cstro0/enterprise-it-cybersecurity-lab/Phase 1: Active Directory Setup (Windows Server 2022 + Windows 10)/README.md

 ---

-# File Sharing & Access Control Implementation
+# 3️⃣File Sharing & Access Control Implementation

 All of our employees need to access files so that business operations can run smoothly.
 However, one employee might not need to view or modify the same data as another employee